RichardChambers/raspberrypi/README.md

 The project source code is in the C or C++ programming language and uses the wiringPi library in order to interface with the Raspberry Pi GPIO board.

+WARNING: Be careful about the pins connected and used in experiments.
+The Raspberry Pi GPIO board has both 3.3v and 5v power pins.
+You can overload the I/O pins, which are 3.3v, by connecting them accidently to the 5v pin and render your Raspberry Pi dead.

 The library was already part of my Raspbian build and I did not need to install it.
 You can check if it is already installed by using the following command line: